Insanitary living conditions including hoarding and squalor

 Insanitary living conditions can be caused by:

-- Poor house maintenance including issues with plumbing, wiring, structure of house or roof; and
+• Poor house maintenance including plumbing, wiring, or structural issues; and

 Documents